Applications for Semester 1, 2020 open Monday 14 October and close Sunday 1 December.

 Health Science course transfers

-- Bachelor of Human Services and Master of Social Work
+- Bachelor of Applied Science / Master of Speech Pathology

 La Trobe Rural Health School campus transfers